 As described above, manually updating your graphics driver would require a certain level of computer knowledge and can be a headache if you aren’t tech-savvy.
-Therefore, we would like to recommend you use an automatic driver updater such as Driver Easy.
+Therefore, we would like to recommend you use Driver Easy, an automatic driver updater.
 With Driver Easy, you don’t need to waste your time hunting for driver updates as it will take care of the busy work for you.

 1) Download and install Driver Easy.